cswclui/katacoda-scenarios-1/msdb-004/step03.md

 `:15`{{execute T2}}

-Notice that `ReadDataManager` uses the `messageBroker` to subscribe to the topic of interest, in this case the topic is, `OnNewOrder`.
+Notice at `Line 17` that `ReadDataManager` uses the `messageBroker` to subscribe to the topic of interest, in this case the topic is, `OnNewOrder`.

 The behavior that `ReadDataManager` will execute upon receiving the message is defined by the method, `this.handler`.
 (Both `messageBroker` and `handler` are injected into the `Mediator` class as option values that are passed to the constructor by way of the `option` parameter object.)